aspose-slides/Aspose.Slides-API-References/content/nodejs-java/english/aspose.slides/shapeadjustmenttype/_index.md

 ---

 ### CalloutHeight {#CalloutHeight}
-Controls the vertical size of the callaut.
+Controls the vertical size of the callout.

 ---

 ### CalloutWidth {#CalloutWidth}
-Controls the horizont size of the callaut.
+Controls the horizontal size of the callout.

 ---

 ### CalloutSize {#CalloutSize}
-Controls the size of the callaut.
+Controls the size of the callout.

 ---